Rolfing

 What is Rolfing?

-Rolfing is a process-based approach typically involving therapeutic soft tissue manipulation and awareness movement therapy techniques that help to improve joint movement, release holding patterns in muscles causing chronic stress and pain, and achieve a better posture and sense of balance within your body and gravity.
+Rolfing, also known as Structural Integration, is a process-based approach typically involving therapeutic myofascial manipulation and awareness movement therapy techniques that help to improve joint movement, release holding patterns in muscles causing chronic stress and pain, and achieve a better posture and sense of balance within your body and gravity.

 The approach is based on the theory that the body is a seamless network of tissues, instead of being made up of separate parts, and works through all the layers of your body to reorganise connective tissues and realign the body structure.